 In both cases, you’ll benefit from having a basic knowledge of accounting, but once you get into the program, you can simply work hard to catch up.

 Even though you don’t have an accounting degree, there are clearly ways to make the CPA certification process work for you.
-If you’re willing to put the effort into obtaining such a rewarding certification, take the next step by learning how to fulfill the 150-hour requirements with extra accounting courses, finding states with flexible CPA experience requirements, and collecting answers to the CPA candidate’s top 50 questions.
+If you’re willing to put the effort into obtaining such a rewarding certification, take the next step by learning how to qualify for the CPA exam in your state.